epfl-ada/ada-2023-project-team0110/README.md

 * Is there a book genre that leads to successful adaptations?
 * Do book adaptations on book series perform better at the box office?
 * What is the ideal time frame between a book's publication and its adaptation?
-* How does the popularity of the book affect the box office revenue?
 * Can we predict the expected revenue of a future book adaptation?
 If so, which adaptation would perform best at the box office?